tne-lab/phase-calculator/README.md

 ### Step 1: Decide which version to use.

+* You are on the `hilbert-transformer` branch, which uses a [Hilbert transformer](https://www.intechopen.com/books/matlab-a-fundamental-tool-for-scientific-computing-and-engineering-applications-volume-1/digital-fir-hilbert-transformers-fundamentals-and-efficient-design-methods) FIR filter instead - actually one of several, depending on the frequency band you are filtering to.
+This is more efficient than the original (published) algorithm since it doesn't require as much AR model-based prediction nor calculating an FFT on each step.
+However, it's not as well-tested.

-* You are on the `master` branch, which uses the Fourier-transform-based [Hilbert transform](https://en.wikipedia.org/wiki/Hilbert_transform) over a sliding window to estimate the analytic signal (from which we derive the phase).
+* If you want, you can switch to the `master` branch, which uses the Fourier-transform-based [Hilbert transform](https://en.wikipedia.org/wiki/Hilbert_transform) over a sliding window to estimate the analytic signal (from which we derive the phase).
 We have been testing variants of this algorithm in our lab since mid-2016, and it is now fairly polished, but is somewhat less computationally efficient than the newer version.

-* If you want, you can switch to the `hilbert-transformer` branch, which uses a [Hilbert transformer](https://www.intechopen.com/books/matlab-a-fundamental-tool-for-scientific-computing-and-engineering-applications-volume-1/digital-fir-hilbert-transformers-fundamentals-and-efficient-design-methods) FIR filter instead - actually one of several, depending on the frequency band you are filtering to.
-This is more efficient since it doesn't require as much AR model-based prediction nor calculating an FFT on each step.
-However, it's not as well-tested.

 * Alternatively, you can use the `tnel-development` (old algorithm) or `hilbert-transformer` (new algorithm) branch of [tne-lab/plugin-GUI](https://github.com/tne-lab/plugin-GUI/tree/tnel-development), which is a fork of the Open Ephys GUI source code with this plugin and some other useful ones already built in.
 Then you don't even need this repository or the rest of the instructions!
 (If you're on Linux though, you'll still have to install FFTW as described below.)
 Beware though, these are development branches and will be more unstable than `open-ephys/plugin-GUI/master`.